What Documents Do You Need To Refinance A Mortgage?

 Your lender might ask for verification of debts or other expenses you’re currently paying.
 Lenders will take your debt-to-income ratio (DTI) into consideration, as it helps them determine your ability to afford your mortgage.

-In particular, they’ll want to verify the details of your current mortgage, and may ask you to provide a recent mortgage statement.
-They may ask for documentation related to other loans you’re paying off as well, such as a home equity loan, student loan or credit card.
-You should have recent statements from all these accounts ready to go when you apply to refinance.
+In particular, they’ll want to verify the details of your current mortgage, and they may ask you to provide a recent mortgage statement.
+The lender could also require documentation related to other outstanding loans, including a home equity loan, student loan or credit card.
+You should have recent statements from all these accounts close by when you apply to refinance.

 Additional Documents

-Depending on your lender’s rules or your own financial situation, you may be asked to provide additional documentation.
+Depending on your lender’s rules or your particular financial situation, you may be asked to provide additional documentation.

 For example, if your bank statements show you recently made a large deposit, you’ll need to explain where that came from.
 If a family member gifted you the funds to cover your closing costs, they’ll need to write a letter verifying that.

-- Letters of explanation for past credit issues or employment gaps
+• Letters of explanation that address past credit issues or gaps in employment

-- Proof of rental income from investment properties you own
+• Proof of any rental income you’ve collected from investment properties

-- Gift letter or other documentation verifying source of deposits
+• A gift letter or other documentation verifying where recent bank deposits came from

-- Documentation related to a bankruptcy that's been discharged
+• Documentation in connection with a bankruptcy that’s been discharged

 See What You Qualify For

-To close on your loan, you’ll sign a few different documents, including a mortgage or deed of trust and a promissory note.
+To close on your loan, you’ll sign a few documents, including a mortgage note and a mortgage or deed of trust.

-The Bottom Line: Be Prepared Before You Apply
+The Bottom Line: Have Your Documents Prepared Before Applying For A Refinance

-Getting a mortgage can be a somewhat lengthy and headache-inducing process.
-Having your documentation on hand and ready to go ahead of time can make things easier on yourself and help your lender move as efficiently as possible.
+Getting a mortgage in the timeliest manner possible can be a bit challenging if you’re not prepared.
+Having your documentation readily available ahead of time can make your life a lot easier and help your lender move more efficiently.